VladislavPetyukevich/audio-visualizer/README.md

     spectrum: { // Audio spectrum configuration.
 Optional.
       width: 0.3, // 30% of background image width.
 Default value: 40%.
 Also you can use absolute values.
 For example, value 300 for 300 pixels width.
       height: 0.15, // 15% of background image height.
 Default value: 10%.
 Also you can use absolute values.
 For example, value 300 for 300 pixels height.
+      x: 'center', // Available values: 'left', 'center', right'.
+Also you can use absolute number values.
+For example, value 300 for 300 pixels x.
+      y: 'bottom', // Available values: 'top', 'middle', bottom'.
+Also you can use absolute number values.
+For example, value 300 for 300 pixels y.
       color: '#cccc99' // Default value: inverted color of background image }
   },